jattakumi/RHF/README.md

 # RHF
-A python code for calculating the HF energy for Hydrogen molecule at the 3-21G basis set.
-This block code, calculates the integrals(kinetic, electron-electron repulsion, electron-nuclear, nuclear-nuclear and the overlap) we need to compute the HF energy for the hydrogen molecule.
-Also, performing a geometry optimization using the Newton-Raphson method.
+A Python code is provided below for calculating the HF energy of a Hydrogen molecule using the 3-21G basis set.
+This code block calculates the integrals (kinetic, electron-electron repulsion, electron-nuclear, nuclear-nuclear, and overlap) required for computing the HF energy of the hydrogen molecule.
+Additionally, it performs a geometry optimization using the Newton-Raphson method.

-There is a slight bug in the code, which deviates computed parameters such as bond dissociation energy, bond length, harmonic vibrational frequency and geometry optimization for that reported by literature.
+However, please note that there is a minor bug in the code that leads to deviations in computed parameter, ie harmonic vibrational frequency, when compared to values reported in the literature.